rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 hard problem of AI cognition.
 This includes instilling deontological properties, understanding the decision making likely to result from various training methods/environments, and building techniques for transparency and interpretability, particularly of decision making itself.
+Trying to improve some notion of 'worst case performance' could also be important.
 It's worth noting that developing architectures which make understanding cognition easier could also be very useful (for instance, architectures which use factored cognition[^factoredcognotgreat]).
 Overall, focus should shift (at the margin) from making models have behavior X to gaining insight into what sorts of changes in cognition occur when making models do X.

 In addition to the [Redwood Research project][languageinjury] mentioned earlier, here are some examples of endorsed research projects/directions which work on